 The Journey of a Tamil family out of the caste-system

 White Adder, the British ship with its British Captain and crew was the one to transport these Tamil labourers to Martinique.
-God-fearing Tamil labourers were guilt consumed for having crossed the Sea of Fire (Pacific Ocean) and Sea of Darkness (Atlantic Ocean).
-Though people onboard were mostly lower caste, there were few Vaishyas on the ship and the class divide and discrimination was evident.
+God-fearing Tamil labourers were guilty of having crossed the Sea of Fire (Pacific Ocean) and Sea of Darkness (Atlantic Ocean).
+Though people onboard were mostly lower caste, there were few Vaishyas on the ship and the class divide and discrimination were evident.
 Two Vaishyas kill a lower caste man in a hustle.
 They had to brave violent storms and a smallpox epidemic on the ship for their indulgence in kaala paani.
 Tamil Coolies fervently prayed to Mariamman – the lady Goddess – to sail them safely.
-In the end it came down to a Muslim man’s prayers that saved them from the storm miraculously by Nagourmira, a guardian spirit.
+In the end, it came down to a Muslim man’s prayers that saved them from the storm miraculously by Nagourmira, a guardian spirit.
 They overcame all these hardships only to face perhaps worse conditions in Martinique.

 Sugarcane, the crop that wrote a story

 The French settled on the Caribbean islands in the late 17th Century, and they wanted to exploit the resources of the island.
-They enabled slave trade from Africa to accomplish the task.
-Slave trade boomed and first coffee was produced.
-However, cultivation of coffee proved costly, and the settlers turned to sugarcane.
+They enabled the slave trade from Africa to accomplish the task.
+The slave trade boomed and the first coffee was produced.
+However, the cultivation of coffee proved costly, and the settlers turned to sugarcane.
 Black slaves worked on sugarcane plantations until slavery was abolished in 1848 when Indian indentured labourers were brought in.
-Still sugarcane continued to thrive.
+Still, sugarcane continued to thrive.

 “Her hunger is never satiated; she does not stop demanding alms, more alms and still more alms.
 Sugarcane, o avatar of the monster Varahi!
 You have dragged us mercilessly from the cotton fields of Madras, from the paddy fields of Canton and from the forests of Congo, with false promises of happiness.
 You plunged us into a terrible torpor before crushing us; from now on, we will be the dregs of the earth.
 But in front of Mariamman, so beautiful and dressed in saffron, our Goddess without a face, you must admit defeat!”